LilyLikesYou/public-docs/guides/user-flips.md

 // TODO: Explain user flips and how they differ from other flip types

-User flips are flip opportunities submitted by Coflnet users rather than detected by automated finders.

 ## How User Flips Work

 // TODO: Explain the user flip system